-Work with your local Trust Communications office.
+Work with your local Trust communications office

-Your Trust (or workplace) Communications/press office will need to be involved if you are planning to invite the press.
+Your Trust (or organisation) communications/press office will need to be involved if you are planning to invite the press.
 They will also usually want to handle any media enquiries.

-Contact them as soon as you decide to hold an event and they will be able to advise you on how to approach and work with the media.
+Contact them as soon as you decide to hold an event and they will be able to advise you on how to approach and work with the media, especially if your event involves children.